steffenmauch/SI5338-VHDL/README.md

 A Python and MATLAB parser for the header file from ClockBuilder is available as well as a demo project created with Xilinx ISE 14.4.

+Please make sure to regenerate the single port rom (generated with Xilinx CoreGen) with read depth 512 and write width 24.
+Use e.g. the attached coe file (250 MHz clock output) or create with the python or matlab parser a customized on.
+Make sure that the coe file is correctly specified with CoreGen.

 Unless otherwise stated, the software on is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the